NativeScript/docs-v7/getting-started.md

 ![](img/getting-started/android-tasks.gif)

-## Step 7: Move beyond the basics
+<h2 id="step-7">Step 7: Move beyond the basics</h2>

 Congratulations!
 You have just completed your first app with NativeScript.
 NativeScript does a whole lot, and you're just getting started.
-As a next step, try adding a delete button to your lists app, or tying the list to a backend using the NativeScript http module.
+As a next step, try adding a delete button to your lists app, or tying the list to a backend using the NativeScript [http module](./ApiReference/http/HOW-TO.md).

 Feel free to explore our [API reference](ApiReference/) to see all of what NativeScript has to offer.
 You can also learn more about NativeScript features in the following articles: